xelatihy/yocto-gl/docs/yocto_gl.md

 You can build the example applications using CMake with
     `mkdir build; cd build; cmake ..; cmake --build`

-Here are two images rendered with the buildin path tracer, where the scenes are crated with the test generator.
+Here are two images rendered with the builtin path tracer, where the scenes are crated with the test generator.

 ![Yocto/GL](images/shapes.png)